 Do not administer unless solution is clear and seal is intact.

 A slight yellow color does not alter the quality and efficacy of the product.

 Tear overpouch down side at slit and remove solution container.
+Visually inspect the container.
+If the outlet port protector is damaged, detached, or not present, discard container as solution path sterility may be impaired.
 Some opacity of the plastic due to moisture absorption during the sterilization process may be observed.
 This is normal and does not affect the solution quality or safety.
 The opacity will diminish gradually.
 Check for minute leaks by squeezing inner bag firmly.
 If leaks are found, discard solution as sterility may be impaired.